 Now that you have this beautiful design, you need the facts and figures that go along with it.
 You need the estimate.
 How much sod was used in your design?
 What kind of plants and trees did you use?
 How much time is it going to take to do the entire project?
 All of these questions require someone to calculate in order to give the customer an estimate along with their design.
 And plenty in the industry are still using spreadsheets for each project and manually pulling costs from their master cost book into their estimate.

 All of these spreadsheets equal a lot of time being wasted.
-Whereas, if you already pre-loaded all of your cost books into your landscape design software, you could import your design and have a full estimate prepared.
-Every shrub, tree, plant and stone are accounted for out of your cost book.
+Whereas, if you have already pre-loaded all of your cost books into your landscape design software, you could import your design and have a full estimate prepared.
+Every shrub, tree, plant, and stone is accounted for out of your cost book.
 Did prices change?
 Update your cost book and your estimates change as well.
 No more having to go and manually update each bid to include the new cost of materials.

 Some landscapers are only thinking about the project and estimating and budgeting for that.
 But if you’re going to save money, you need to be thinking of everything you spend money on.
 And that isn’t just materials and labor hours for the project.
 It’s all your overhead, like storage fees, dump runs, inventory, equipment repair and if you have an office, the overhead expenses of running it.
 Those costs need to be built into every single project you complete.
 They are a part of your business and should be part of your final quote.